How to Best Use Your Split System this Winter

 Owners of reverse cycle air conditioning are perhaps the most suited to a sudden change in temperature.
 All that’s required to stay cool when the mercury drops is a slight adjustment on the thermostat.

-You’ll know it soon enough if you decided to run a split system that wasn’t at its best.
+Reverse cycle systems offer you climate control for all seasons, but you’ll know it soon enough if you decide to run a split system that wasn’t at its best.
 And if warmth and efficiency are what you’re after, there are some quick steps you can take to achieve it.
 Your split system will be warming up your home in no time this winter.

 Maintain Clean Filters

-Maintaining clean air conditioning filters is arguably the most important task in winter.
+Maintaining clean air conditioning filters in split system air conditioners is arguably the most important task in winter.
 Not only will it ensure a home is heated efficiently, but it also offers health benefits.

 Filters provide fresh, clean air.
 Although it’s not the main role, the air is purified as dust and debris are caught in the netting of a filter.
 Asthma and allergy sufferers benefit the most as it means there are fewer allergens floating around.